ibexa/documentation-developer/docs/content_management/images/images.md

 You can store images in the media library as independent content items of a generic Image [content type](content_types.md) to reuse them across the system.
-You do this by uploading images to an [ImageAsset](imageassetfield.md) Field Type.
+You do this by uploading images to an [ImageAsset](imageassetfield.md) field type.

 For an ImageAsset field to be reused, you must publish it.
 Only then is notification triggered, which states that an image has been published